Home » Live from the Poles Introduction

 During the expeditions, we will also be making satellite phone calls to museum auditoriums across the United States, where audience members can converse with polar scientists in real time.
 Each presentation will feature a knowledgeable moderator – often a scientist – who will present a short summary about the research before the live question-and-answer sessions.
 Visit the Live Talk Schedule page under each expedition to learn where and when you can see a live talk near you!

-The four expeditions are expected to take place at the North Pole (April 2007), the eastern Arctic Ocean (July-August 2007), Antarctica (November-December 2007), and the glaciers of western Greenland (July-August 2008).
+Five expeditions have taken place at the North Pole (April 2007), the eastern Arctic Ocean (July-August 2007), Antarctica (November-December 2007), the glaciers of western Greenland (July-August 2008), and the ecosystems in the Bering Sea (April-May, 2009).
 The science projects focus on a range of topics from climate change and glaciers to Earth’s geology, underwater biology, and ocean chemistry, circulation, and technology at the Poles.
 These expeditions—some operating from icebreaking research ships, others based at polar ice camps, and another on a glacier—exemplify innovative science at work.

 Acknowledgements